sakshat193/SNA-MiniProject/README.md

 python threejs/launch.py
 ```

-This starts a local HTTP server and opens the interactive 3D visualization in your default browser.
+This starts a local HTTP server at `http://localhost:8000` and opens the visualization in your default browser.

-Alternatively, open `threejs/simple.html` directly after running the export cell in the notebook.

 ## Visualization Controls